Cartilage Piercing: Types, Healing, Pain, Cost, Jewelry, Gauge, Aftercare, Cleaning

 2. Daith Ear Piercing

-Getting a daith piercing is a chic way to add a layer of filigree to your ear.
+Getting a Daith piercing is a chic way to add a layer of filigree to your ear.
 The daith is located in the innermost whorl of your ear’s cartilage.

 For those familiar with acupuncture, the daith is believed to contain a pressure point that can be used to manage migraines.
 Rumor has it that constant pressure on this pressure point may reduce migraines.

-However, there is a lack of support for using daith piercings or tragus piercings as effective forms of migraine treatment.
+However, there is a lack of support for using Daith piercings or Tragus piercings as effective forms of migraine treatment.
 So far, scientific evidence points to these piercings only providing a placebo effect to minimize migraines.

 Depending on the person’s style, daith earrings can look like hoops, barbells, or even hearts.
 Of course, like any piercing, the daith will need time to heal before it can handle more complex earrings.